shesek/spark-wallet/README.md

 To use your own TLS key and certificate, put your `key.pem` and `cert.pem` files in the `--tls-path` directory.

-To disable TLS and start a plaintext HTTP server instead, set `--no-tls`.
+To disable TLS and start a plaintext HTTP server instead, set `--no-tls` (not recommended).
-Note that without TLS, Chrome will not allow camera access (for QR scanning).
+Note that without TLS, Chrome will not allow accessing the camera.

 ### Add as Trusted Certificate to Android